 Residential Services staff members with access to mailboxes cannot retrieve mail from inside a mailroom to deliver it by hand to a resident.
-The Mail and Package Center Supervisor and full-time Office Clerks can assist residents in obtaining their mail when necessary after the combination lock has been tried; these staff members will report this delivery to their supervisor.
+The Mail and Package Center Supervisor and full-time Office Clerks can assist residents in obtaining their mail when necessary after the combination lock has been tried; these staff members must report to their supervisor that they issued mail to a resident directly.